Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest between the Michigan State Spartans (21-12) and the Kansas State Wildcats (25-9) at Madison Square Garden is expected to be a tight matchup, as our computer prediction projects a final score of 72-69, with Michigan State taking home the win.
-Game time is at 6:30 PM ET on March 23.
+Thursday's contest at Madison Square Garden has the Michigan State Spartans (21-12) squaring off against the Kansas State Wildcats (25-9) at 6:30 PM ET (on March 23).
+Our computer prediction projects a narrow 71-69 victory for Michigan State, so expect a competitive matchup.

-Based on our computer prediction, Kansas State projects to cover the 1.5-point spread in its matchup versus Michigan State.
-The total is currently listed at 137.5, and the two teams are projected to exceed it.
+According to our computer prediction, Kansas State should cover the point spread, which is listed at 1.5.
+The two teams are projected to exceed the 137.5 over/under.

 Michigan State vs. Kansas State Game Info & Odds